jordanful/Promptspot/README.md

 ### Tests

 Tests (or `TestSuite`s in the code) are Promptspot's atomic object.
-A test is a collection of `n` prompts and `n` inputs, tested against one another and a LLM model.
+A test is a collection of `n` prompts and `n` contexts, tested against one another and a LLM model.

 There are two main use cases for tests:

-1) Testing a single prompt against multiple inputs
+1) Testing a single prompt against different contexts
-2) Testing multiple prompts against a single input
+2) Testing multiple prompts against a single context

 ## Roadmap

 We're just getting started!
 Here's what we're planning to build next:

 - [ ] Wider test coverage
-- [ ] "Input collections" (a collection of inputs that can be used, many-to-many, across multiple tests)
+- [ ] "Context collections" (a collection of contexts that can be used, many-to-many, across multiple tests)
 - [ ] Support for chat-based models
 - [ ] Support for other completion APIs (e.g. outside of OpenAI)
 - [ ] Better team + collaboration support